WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ```

+By setting `{ "modules": false }` we tell Babel not to compile our ES2015 modules found in our code to Common.js modules (default value for `modules` is `commonjs`, see [docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#modules)).
+Webpack understands ES2015 modules syntax (static structure) which is what allows it to do tree shaking.

 Build it again.
-Observe that `I am helper B` is not any more in the built product.
-Horray.
+Observe that `I am simple helper B` is not to be found in the built product.
+Horray!

-Essentially `"modules": false` ([see docs](https://github.com/babel/babel-preset-env#modules)) is disabling `babel-plugin-transform-es2015-modules-commonjs` which is included along with `babel-preset-env` and enabled by default.
-This plugin turns ES2015 modules into *CommonJS* modules which is issue as tree-shaking can be applied only on modules that have a static structure.
-Because of this webpack won’t be able to tree-shake unused code from the final bundle.
-Thus we need to disable it, Q.E.D.

 ## Babel polyfill

 We need also polyfills.
-There are so many polyfills out there and methods to polyfill (user agent based), but let us use one supplied by Babel as it [works together with `babel-preset-env`](https://github.com/babel/babel/tree/master/packages/babel-preset-env)
+There are so many polyfills out there and methods to polyfill (user agent based), but let us use one supplied by Babel as it [works together with `@babel/preset-en`](https://github.com/babel/babel/tree/master/packages/babel-preset-env)

 [DOCS](https://babeljs.io/docs/usage/polyfill/), however see my ranting why docs might be wrong [https://github.com/babel/babel/issues/7254](https://github.com/babel/babel/issues/7254)